photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 2023-02-01 - 13th session.md

 	- 21 for performance
 	- walls, one gate
 	- two entrances on the tower itself
-	- guards around entrences and tops of towers
+	- guards around entrances and tops of towers
 	- drainage on each wall

 - Date Fight